WordPress/gutenberg/docs/block-api.md

 * **Type:** `Array`

-Block Styles allow providing alternative styles to block.
-It works by adding a className to the block’s wrapper.
-This className can be used to provide an alternative styling for the block if the style variation is selected.
+Block styles can be used to provide alternative styles to block.
+It works by adding a class name to the block’s wrapper.
+Using CSS, a theme developer can target the class name for the style variation if it is selected.

 ```js
 // Register block styles.